kllk15656/Presentation/react-markdown-svelte/src/content/Tutorial.md

 ![Layers Tab](Presentation/tutorial-images/tutorial-img11.jpg)

-*Tip: You can change the order of your*
+*Tip: You can change the order of your icon by double clicking and using the arrow buttons on your keyboard

 ## Youtube Tutorial